knative/community/elections/README.md

         * Click "Stop poll" at the end of the election, check the previously generated URL that CIVS mailed you when you started the poll
         * Select "Condorcet IRV" on the right hand side of the page to select the results method
     * Reporting
-        * Mail results of the election to the Steering Committee members and encumbant TOC members who are not running for election
+        * Mail results of the election to the Steering Committee members and incumbent TOC members who are not running for election
         * Steering Committee announces the results to the entire community at once at the end of the election
     * Push election results into knative/community/elections/$YEAR/results.md _after_ the Steering Commmittee has announced the results